shabanakm/shabanakm.github.io/index.md

 ## About me
 I completed my PhD from the Indian Institute of Technology Palakkad under the guidance of Prof. Chandrashekar Lakshminarayanan (IIT Madras).
-My thesis **Mastering a curriculum through adaptive sequencing: AI based models and algorithms** makes contributions to three foundational research problems on personalized learning systems.[Thesis](phd_thesis.pdf)
-As a part of my thesis work, I developed novel models and algorithms based on Artificial Intelligence (AI) for helping students master a set of related concepts through adaptive sequencing of activities and content.
+As a part of my PhD work, we developed novel AI based models and techniques for three foundational problems in personalized learning systems.
+My [thesis](phd_thesis.pdf) contributes to the the problem of teaching a set of related topics, also referred to as a curriculum, to a student through adaptive sequencing of activities and learning resources.

 [<img src="images/linkedin_logo.png" width="30" height="30">](https://www.linkedin.com/in/shabanakm/)
 &nbsp;